 Rosaryville State Park, Nature reserve in Prince George's County, United States

-Mount Airy Mansion was built in 1751 by Benedict Swingate Calvert as the center of a colonial estate.
-The property later became a country inn called Dower House before the state purchased it to create a public park in 1976.
+Mount Airy Mansion was built in 1751 by Benedict Swingate Calvert as the heart of a large colonial estate in Maryland.
+The building later served as a country inn known as Dower House before the state bought the property in 1976 and opened it as a public park.

 The community of curious travelers